Toward a Physical Theory of Intelligence: Building Circuits from Continuous Dynamical Systems

-\paragraph{Hamiltonian and momentum-driven flows.} Systems governed by conserved quantities support reversible, geometry-preserving transformations generated by Hamiltonian dynamics.
-Under CCE, such flows transport encodings along constant-energy manifolds without entropy production, preserving information exactly in the ideal limit.
-Irreversibility is confined to sparse control, coupling, or readout events, making these dynamics maximally efficient substrates for information processing when task structure aligns with the conserved geometry.
+Computation is therefore carried by the deterministic geometric ordering of transitions rather than by instantaneous state, enabling sequential processing and finite-state machine equivalents with minimal irreversible intervention.

-Across these regimes, the central determinant of computational efficiency is the geometry of the encoding space induced by the dynamics.
-When this geometry aligns with task-relevant structure in the environment, useful computation can be achieved with fewer irreversible encoding transitions.
-Among these regimes, oscillatory dynamics provide a particularly clear and tractable example.
-We therefore examine frequency discrimination as a concrete case in which geometric congruence yields a provable reduction in irreversible information processing.
+\paragraph{Hamiltonian and momentum-driven flows (reversible-dominated).} Systems governed by conserved quantities support reversible, geometry-preserving transformations generated entirely by the Hamiltonian flow $J\nabla H$.
+Under CCE, such flows transport encodings along constant-energy manifolds without generalised dissipation, preserving information exactly in the ideal limit.
+Irreversibility is confined strictly to sparse control, boundary coupling, or readout events, making these dynamics maximally efficient substrates for information processing when task structure perfectly aligns with the conserved geometry.